bentoml/BentoML/docs/source/concepts/bento.rst

 `Yatai <https://github.com/bentoml/Yatai>`_ provides a centralized Bento repository that comes with flexible APIs and Web UI for managing all Bentos created by your team.
-It can be configured to store Bento files on cloud blob storage such as AWS S3, MinIO or GCS, and automatically builds docker images when a new Bento was pushed.
+It can be configured to store Bento files on cloud blob storage such as AWS S3, MinIO or GCS, and automatically build docker images when a new Bento was pushed.

 .. code:: bash